-The W-4 is the form where you claim allowances and instruct your employer on how much money to withhold from your paycheck for federal income taxes.
+The W-4 is the form where you instruct your employer on how much money to withhold from your paycheck for federal income taxes.
 You need to fill out a W-4 anytime you start a new job.
 You should also update the form when you experience major financial changes, like when you purchase a home.
 With that being said, and especially now that the form has been revamped, the W-4 is among the most straightforward IRS tax forms.
 There are only 5 steps total, and many taxpayers won’t need to pay attention to steps 2-4.
 To help you fill out the form correctly, it’s also a good idea to estimate the size of your paycheck with a free paycheck calculator.
-Then you can adjust your allowances or make additional withholding as necessary.
+Then you can make other adjustments to your W-4 as necessary.

 Photo credit: IRS.gov, ©iStock.com/mediaphotos, ©iStock.com/PeopleImages